 • Make sure you have a secure lid on any hot or cold drinks you bring to the Library

 Quiet Study and Group Study Rooms

 Within the Library there is a group study room for students which can be booked and a quiet study room for individual use.
-Please ask the library staff or contact them via email or telephone.
+Please ask the Library Advisors or contact them via email or telephone.

 Print & Photocopying

-There is A4 and A3 mono and colour photocopying and print facility within the learning centre.
-The printing/photocopying service is available from all library and learning centre PC’s.
+There is A4 and A3 mono and colour photocopying and print facility within the Learning Centre.
+The printing service is available from all Library and Learning centre PCs.

 On-line library catalogue

-The Library’s Heritage catalogue lists all the resources that the library contains and can be searched by author, title or subject keyword.
-It can be accessed through the library Moodle pages or using the quicklinks on the SLC homepage.
+The Library’s Heritage catalogue lists all the resources that the Library contains and can be searched by author, title or subject keyword.

 Helpful advice and guidance on plagiarism can be found at http://www.plagiarism.org/ and in the college’s guidance on honesty and integrity in assessment http://www.south-lanarkshire-college.ac.uk/life-at-slc/student-charter-and-policies/honesty-and-integrity-in-assessments/

 You can complete an online UCAS application in college.
-Please ask the library staff for the buzzword to allow you to link your application to the college.
+Please ask the Library Advisors for the buzzword to allow you to link your application to the college.